hermanekt/Zabbix_wildfly_eap_jboss_monitoring/README.md

 # Zabbix_wildfly_eap_jboss_monitoring

-This is auto Discovery template for monitoring Wildfly, EAP, Jboss servers (domain, standalone not tested) Tested with Wildfy 12
+This is auto Discovery template for monitoring Wildfly, EAP, Jboss servers (standalone not tested) Tested with Wildfy 12

 Static item: